sandor-ino/MARLIN-LABISTS-X1-SANDOR-MOD/README.md

 use the function only to rectify manual calibration to avoid of ruining the bed

 special function:
-During printing by pressing the + or - change the RGB LED effect There are 8 possibilities of choice including off, You can change RGB.Lib library for different effects
+1 - During printing by pressing the + or - change the RGB LED effect There are 8 possibilities of choice including off, You can change RGB.Lib library for different effects 2 - button play double click to turn on/off the LED
+3 - button home long press restart arduino (experimental)

 ![alt text](https://github.com/sandor-ino/MARLIN-2.0.8-LABISTS-X1-SANDOR-MOD/blob/SANDOR-MOD-V3/PINOUT%20sandor%20mod%20v3.jpg)
 ![alt text](https://github.com/sandor-ino/MARLIN-2.0.8-LABISTS-X1-SANDOR-MOD/blob/SANDOR-MOD-V3/ESP01S%20SETUP%20PINOUT.jpg)